c-pompa/etl_project/README.md

 # etl_project
 # Team Name: Inquisitive Otus

 ## Objective:

 How much campaign contributions did each candidate receive and what was the end result.
 Gather data sources, transform and load into a database.

-Looking into spending contribution on post election results specifically on 2016
+Seeking information into spending contribution on post election results specifically on 2016

 ## Libraries:
 * BeautifulSoup